westing88/kaggle-ml-predict-api/README.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- Port 443 open on your local machine (used for HTTPS)
+- Port 443 open and not pre-occupied by other services on your local machine (used for HTTPS)

 ## Steps to run